Cheng-Lin-Li/Spark/ALS/README.md

 ## Algorithm: Alternating Least Squares (ALS) Algorithm

 ## Task:
-The task is to modify the parallel implementation of ALS (alternating least squares) algorithm in Spark, so that it takes a utility matrix as the input, and output the root-mean-square deviation (RMSE) into standard output or a file after each iteration.
+The task is to modify the parallel implementation of ALS (alternating least squares) algorithm in Spark, so that it takes a utility matrix as the input and process by UV decomposition, and output the root-mean-square deviation (RMSE) into standard output or a file after each iteration.
 The code for the algorithm is als.py under the <spark-2.1.0 installation directory>/examples/src/main/python.

 #### Usage: bin/spark-submit ALS.py input-matrix n m f k p [output-file]
   1. n is the number of rows (users) of the matrix